thunder-project/thunder/README.md

 ## Analyses

 Thunder currently includes five packages: classification, clustering, factorization, regression, and timeseries, as well as an io package for loading and saving (see Input format and Output format), and a util package for utilities (like common matrix operations).
-All packages include scripts for running standalone analyses, but all classes and functions can be used from within the PySpark shell for easy interactive analysis.
+Packages include scripts for running standalone analyses, but the underlying classes and functions can be used from within the PySpark shell for easy interactive analysis.
 Here is a list of the primary analyses:

 ### classification